The Energetics of Content Creation in an AI World

 The articles that reveal a perspective instead of just summarizing information.

-In other words, the signal starts standing out.
+In other words, the signal starts standing out in the sea of AI soup.

-AI Is a Tool.
-But Perspective Still Matters.
+AI Is a Powerful Tool, But Personal Perspective Matters

 None of this means AI is inherently bad for creativity or content.